askeksa/NoCpuChallenge/faq.md

 [A](https://www.pouet.net/prod.php?which=104004) [few](https://www.pouet.net/prod.php?which=104025) demos made using Copper Showdown have been released in 2025, independently of this challenge.

+A blitter implementation of Game of Life was made by Tomas Rokicki [in 1986](https://usenet.trashworldnews.com/?thread=245812).
+In 2024, [Piru](https://github.com/piruhttps://github.com/piru) released a [proof-of-concept implementation](https://infosec.exchange/@harrysintonen/112627238742582618) driven by the copper without CPU involvement, demonstrating the Turing completeness of the copper/blitter system.

-I am not aware of any no-CPU demos being released before 2025.
+I am not aware of any no-CPU demos being released before 2024.